Access EINA's Masters, Postgraduate's diplomas and Courses

 No contents are currently taught in English, although the majority of the teachers understand and speak it.
 We recommend that foreign students should have a good level of Spanish, both spoken and written, to be able to follow second-cycle courses in this language.
 However, it is not compulsory to have a qualification or certificate showing their level.
 Through the Language Service, the UAB offers Spanish and Catalan courses for foreign students.

 4. Special prices

 Special price for students and former students: 10% discount on the price of enrolment.
+The discount does not apply to new access students enrolling studies contained in the same study (postgraduate courses in the same master's degree).
 Special price for teaching and research staff and administrative and services staff at the Eina Foundation: 50% discount on the price of enrolment.

 5. Grants and funding